English-Medium Instruction Calculus: Is flipping helpful?: Results

+Survey results via {\sl Google Forms} indicate that 40 out of 45 students favored this class structure, while 5 preferred the structure without an overview.
+Regarding assigned {\sl Khan Academy} videos for viewing, two students viewed often, 12 students watched sometimes and 31 students viewed infrequently or did not view at all.
+Similar results were found for the reading assignments, three students read often, 19 students read sometimes and 23 students responded seldom or not at all.
+In the context of EMI, no feedback was obtained in connection with the ease or difficulty involved in following classes in English.
+Nonetheless, 60 students wrote their comments in Korean, it seems that around 70\% of the class population is more comfortable providing feedback in their native language.

-The following is some positive comments from the students who participated in the flipped class 101 type~B: \begin{quoting}[leftmargin=\parindent] \textsf{``I think the flipped classroom system was very efficient because I was motivated to self-study the materials before coming to the lectures, and most importantly, there was no homework.
-Due to that, I could have a self-driven pace of learning, and revise what I really needed to.''} \end{quoting} \begin{quoting}[leftmargin=\parindent] \textsf{``This class is different from other classes because the professor and the students communicate a lot during the class.
+Below are some positive comments from the students in Type~B: \begin{quoting}[leftmargin=0.0\parindent] { ``I think the flipped classroom system was very efficient because I was motivated to self-study the materials before coming to the lectures, and most importantly, there was no homework.
+Due to that, I could have a self-driven pace of learning, and revise what I really needed to.'' } { ``This class is different from other classes because the professor and the students communicate a lot during the class.
 I think it's a good idea!
-Professor Lois listens to us very carefully.
+Professor LS listens to us very carefully.
 I love it!
-Professor Lois is so kind to us.''} \end{quoting} As we can see from these comments, one student praised the efficiency of flipped class 101 type~B because he/she felt more motivated to do an independent study before coming to the classroom.
-The student also remarked that there was no homework (in a traditional sense).
-What he/she did not realize is that homework still exists, but because the class activities are flipped, the homework was then conducted in the class.
-Another student noticed the difference between this flipped class 101 type B and other classes that there is more communication between the instructor and the students.
-In fact, this is the essence of flipped learning itself that students learn a lot of things from the instructor and from each other through in-class communication, which tends to be lacking and teacher-centered, one-way type of communication in a typical traditional classroom.
+Professor LS is so kind to us.'' } \end{quoting} As we can see from these comments, one student praised the efficiency of Type~B because he/she felt more motivated to do independent study before coming to the classroom.
+The student also remarked that there was no homework (in a traditional sense); but did not realize that the homework being completed in class.
+Another student noticed that more improved and communication exists between the instructor and the students in this class in contrast to other classes.